 Set up a compliance process to ensure that all entities have notified their tax authority as to which entity will file CbC for the group.
 You may want to collect documentation in relation to this compliance process.

 The OECD has released a handbook to help tax authorities make an effective analysis of the reported CbC figures in order to identify risks.
-This handbook includes a number of screenings which are important for you to perform on your data in order to identify potential risks before they are identified by the tax authorities.
-It is important for you to understand why the screenings identify a given risk and be prepared to explain it or include a comment in table 3 in order to mitigate any questions.
+This handbook includes 19 screenings which are important for you to perform on your data in order to identify potential risks before they are identified by the tax authorities.
+It is important for you to understand why the screenings identify a given risk and be prepared to explain it or include a comment in table 3 to mitigate any questions.